Sustainability in Council

 Kingston’s renegotiated waste contract will see more fuel efficient vehicles on our roads, better route planning to maximise efficiencies and higher rates of recycling.

-Please visit the Rubbish & Recycling page for more information.
+Visit Rubbish & Recycling for more information.